A musical romp through the ages!

 Mark is a singer/ songwriter who performs nation-wide.
 He appeared at Merv Griffin’s Coconut Club in Los Angeles, opened for Karla Bonoff in 1997, and has over 12 solo albums out, including “My Foolish Heart,” and “Young and Foolish”.
 Mark and Suzannah performed together professionally since 1973 on Riverboats, in concert, and at resorts and fine supper clubs throughout Oregon.
 Merv Griffin describes Mark’s voice as “beautifully lyrical.”
 The Prime Rib Riverside called Mark & Suzannah: “Crowd-pleasers! …their extensive and eclectic repertoire pleased a plethora of musical palates!”

 Popular actress, singer, playwrite and voice teacher, Vicki has appeared in oodles of theatre productions, including with Melinda Pittman of Summer Angels fame, and in the group “Double Image” with Susan Peck, with whom she appeared on two albums.
-She and Suz performed their famous “Home Eck” medley to gastronomic fans, and Suz had the privilege of accompanying scores of talented voice students over the years that Vicki taught in the area.
+She and Suz performed their famous “Home Eck” medley to gastronomic fans, and Suz had the privilege of accompanying scores of Vicki’s talented voice students over the years.

 “Smooth, sophisticated sound!”